 This reading will help you to understand the functionality.
 And help you determine pipe thread size and types very easily.

 Frequently Asked Questions

 1. Can I measure a fitting pipe using a measuring tape?

 Answer: Tape measurement is not accurate.
-You have to measure it by a clipper.
-Depending on the type of a thread measurement chart has been designed.
+You have to measure it with a clipper.
+Depending on the type of thread measurement chart has been designed.

 2. Is BSPP or G threads are compatible with NPT?

 Answer: Typically, they are not compatible.
 For the NPT, the connection angle is 60⁰, and the G has a connection angle of 55⁰.
 NPT’s are minutely tapered, and G threads are straight.

 Answer: Yes, NPT’s are designed in such a way that it will adopt sealant quickly.
 Usually, Teflon tapes are used as a sealant.
 The use of sealant will provide you leak-free joining.